alan-mushi/Haraka-wrapper-Python/README.md

-Simple wrapper using ctypes in Python for the [Haraka](https://github.com/kste/haraka) hash function.
+Simple wrapper using ctypes in Python for the [Haraka](https://github.com/kste/haraka) compression function.

 Testing is as simple as: